dropbox/djinni/README.md

 # Djinni

 Djinni is a tool for generating cross-language type declarations and interface bindings.
-It's designed to connect C++ with either Java or Objective-C.
+It's designed to connect C++ with either Java or Objective-C. Python support is available in an experimental version on the `python` branch.

 We at Dropbox use Djinni to interface cross-platform C++ library code with platform-specific Java and Objective-C on Android and iOS.

 We announced Djinni at CppCon 2014.
-Access the slides from https://bit.ly/djinnitalk and video from https://www.youtube.com/watch?v=ZcBtF-JWJhM
+You can see the [slides](https://bit.ly/djinnitalk) and [video](https://bit.ly/djinnivideo).
+For more info about Djinni and how others are using it, check out the community links at the end of this document.

 ## Main Features
 - Generates parallel C++, Java and Objective-C type definitions from a single interface